larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 As a consequence you need to carefully define what part of the Perforce repository ends up in your Git repository.
 For that purpose the `git-p4 clone` operation allows to define an ignore pattern.
 However, this ignore pattern is only applied on the initial sync.
 Any subsequent sync operation via `git-p4 rebase` will not respect this ignore pattern.
+This is problematic for multiple reasons.
+For one, it will bloat your Git repository over time (e.g. our build engineers submit the released binary to Perforce).
+Another reason is that you cannot reproduce the exact Git hashes if you restart the sync process from scratch.
+This is especially bad if your developers use the synced Git repository as Submodule because the Submodule hashes will change.

 Another caveat for big and slow Git repositories is the "@all" option passed to `git-p4 clone`.
 You usually want to set this option to import the entire history.
 In order to keep your Git repository small I recommend to ignore directories